 - 1. Reclassifications.
 Chief officers and independent agency officers shall make decisions regarding reclassification, promotion to a higher step within the same classification and range, or withholding of a step increase for legislative branch employees who report to the respective chief officer or independent agency officer.
 Chief officers and independent agency officers should refer to the "King County Legislative Branch Class and Comp Framework" document for additional guidance. - 2.
 Work schedule decisions.
 Day-to-day work schedule decisions shall be made by direct supervisors, managers and their directors or officers.
-The chief officer and independent agency officer may increase or decrease the full-time-equivalent level of an employee on either a permanent or limited term duration within the budgeted appropriation. - 3.
+The chief officer and independent agency officer may increase or decrease the full-time-equivalent level of an employee on either a permanent or limited term duration within the budgeted appropriation and to the extent permitted by King County Code or other applicable regulations. - 3.
 Leave carryover decisions.
 The chief officers and independent agency officers may authorize the carryover of excess vacation leave under K.C.C.
 3.12.190 because of cyclical workloads, work assignments or other reasons as may be in the best interests of the county and with appropriate documentation.

 Performance evaluations.
 Chief officers and independent agency officers shall ensure that employees under their respective supervision are evaluated annually for their performance in achieving job duties and goals.
-To allow sufficient time for processing any performance-related pay actions, evaluations should be completed by September 30 of each year and shall reflect the 12 months prior to the date of the evaluation.
+To allow sufficient time for processing any performancerelated pay actions, evaluations should be completed by September 30 of each year and shall reflect the 12 months prior to the date of the evaluation.
 More frequent performance evaluations may be conducted as determined by managers.